intermine/im-docs/docs/webapp/monitoring-site-usage/trackers.rst

  * import all tracks from an XML file into the userprofile database The import functionality generates the tracker tables, if these haven't been created before.

-When you release a webapp, you may need to recreate the userprofile database without losing all tracks saved until that moment.[[BR]]
+When you release a webapp, you may need to recreate the userprofile database without losing all tracks saved until that moment.[[B]
-Before running ''create-db-userprofile'', execute ''write-userprofile-xml'' in order to save all the tracks into the ''userprofile.xml'' file.[[BR]]
+Before running ''create-db-userprofile'', execute ''write-userprofile-xml'' in order to save all the tracks into the ''userprofile.xml'' file.[[B]
 The file has the following structure:
  {{{
 <userprofiles>